-In NSW in 2013:
+In NSW:

-- There were more than 4,330 new cases of melanoma (10.3% of all cancer diagnoses) and over 540 deaths. - Men over the age of 40, compared to women of similar age, are more than one and a half times more likely to be diagnosed with melanoma and two and a half times as likely to die from it. - The lifetime risk of developing melanoma by age 85 years was one in 16.
+- Melanoma is the third most common cancer diagnosed. - Every year, there are around 5,000 new cases of melanoma and over 400 deaths from the disease. - Men over 40, compared to women of a similar age, are more than 1.5 times more likely to be diagnosed with melanoma and 2.5 times more likely to die from it. - People living in regional areas of NSW are more likely to be diagnosed and die from melanoma, compared to those living in major cities.

-Non-melanocytic skin cancer (NMSC)
+Keratinocyte cancer (previously called NMSC)

-Squamous cell carcinoma (SCC) develops from keratinocytes in the epidermis and is associated with risk of metastasis.
+- Squamous cell carcinoma (SCC) develops from keratinocytes in the epidermis and is associated with risk of metastasis.
 Overall, SCC is most commonly found on the face, particularly the lip region, ears, nose, cheek and eyelid, and then on the neck, dorsa of hands and forearms.
-In males, SCC is commonly found on the head and neck, and in females, it is commonly found on the upper limbs, followed by the head and neck.
-Many SCCs arise from premalignant actinic keratoses.

-Basal cell carcinoma (BCC) also develops from keratinocytes in the epidermis and is the most frequently diagnosed cancer in Australians.
+In males, SCC is commonly found on the head and neck, and in females, it is commonly found on the lower limbs, followed by the head and neck.
+Many SCCs arise from premalignant actinic keratoses. - Basal cell carcinoma (BCC) also develops from keratinocytes in the epidermis and is the most frequently diagnosed cancer in Australians.
 In both sexes, BCC is most commonly found on the face (the eyelid, lip and nasolabial fold), followed by ears, nose and cheek.
 In males, BCC is common on the neck, back and shoulders.
 In females, BCC is common on the neck, shoulders and outer arms.